iCyuba/Pong/server/README.md

   - Params:
     - name: Any string that is not already taken and 16 or less characters long. (can't be empty tho)
   - **Response**: [register](#register---a-player-registered)
+  - In my .NET client, I am sending a version tag as well. (eg. `{"type": "register", "name": "Player1", "version": "1.0.0"}`)
+  - This is not required and the server doesn't handle it.
+But it could be used in the future to notify the client that it needs to update.

 - ##### `unregister` - Unregisters the connection